Goryeo: Buddhism

 A significant historical event of the Goryeo period is the production of the first woodblock edition of the Tripitaka, called the Tripitaka Koreana.
 Two editions were made, the first one completed from 1210 to 1231, and the second one from 1214 to 1259.
 The first edition was destroyed in a fire, during an attack by Mongol invaders in 1232, but the second edition is still in existence at Haeinsa in Gyeongsang province.
 This edition of the Tripitaka was of high quality, and served as the standard version of the Tripitaka in East Asia for almost 700 years.

 Confucianism

 Gwangjong created the national civil service examinations.
 Seongjong was a key figure in establishing confucianism.
-He founded Gukjagam, the highest educational institution of the Goryeo dynasty.
+He founded Kukchagam, the highest educational institution of the Goryeo dynasty.
 This was facilitated by the establishment in 1398 of the Sungkyunkwan – an academy with a Confucian curriculum – and the building of an altar at the palace, where the king would worship his ancestors.